openquantumhardware/qick-tools/mkids_v2/README.md

 Once loaded, firmware can report the availability of:

-* Synthesis chains: the DAC channel(s) available to generate tones
+* Synthesis chains: the DAC channel(s) available to send signals

 * Analysis chains:  the ADC channel(s) available to read signals

 * Dual chains:  A DAC&ADC pair that share a common digital mixer.
-This is a combination of a "Synthesis chain" and an "Analyis chain", with additional logic that allows control and read out MKIDs detectors.
+This is a combination of a "Synthesis chain" and an "Analysis chain", with additional logic that allows control and read out MKIDs detectors.

 * Sim chains:  A DAC&ADC pair that share a common digital mixer.
-This is a combination of a "Synthesis chain" and an "Analyis chain", with additional logic that simulates resonators.
+This is a combination of a "Synthesis chain" and an "Analysis chain", with additional logic that simulates resonators.

 Directories include: